-Our business classes regularly visit and have guest speakers from local corporations within the Twin Cities to experience a variety of business organizations—Fortune 500 companies, entrepreneurial start-ups and non-profits.
-Many classes utilize case studies to highlight real-world application of business principles.
+Northwestern's small classes allow students to engage directly with Christ-centered faculty.
+Business classes visit and have guest speakers from local corporations within the Twin Cities to experience Fortune 500 companies, entrepreneurial start-ups, and nonprofits.
+Many classes use case studies to highlight real-world application of business principles.

-All business students participate in an internship to help translate classroom lessons into practical work experience, with more than 60% of internships resulting in job offers.
+All Business students participate in an internship translate classroom lessons into practical work experience, with more than sixty percent of internships resulting in job offers.
 With campus so close to downtown Minneapolis and St. Paul, students can take advantage of opportunities in Minnesota’s thriving business and accounting industries.

-Accounting major 150 credit rule: Effective July 1, 2006, the State of Minnesota requires the completion of 150 credits to sit for the Minnesota CPA exam.
-A 150 credit major is not required.
-One option would be to complete additional credits at UNW with the addition of another major, minor, or elective credits.
+The State of Minnesota requires students to complete 150 credits before taking the Minnesota CPA exam.
+A 150 credit major is not required though.
+Students can complete extra credits at UNW with the addition of another major, minor, or elective credits.

 You will analyze data, develop critical thinking skills, and learn to communicate effectively.